Deep Learning-Based Automatic Diagnosis System for Developmental Dysplasia of the Hip: Methodology

+Data annotation was conducted by three orthopedic surgeons, each with at least 15 years of clinical and surgical experience.
+Using a locally hosted open-source annotation tool~\cite{makesense2019}, the annotators labeled four keypoints on each hip (eight per radiograph), as shown in Figure~\ref{fig:1}: (A) the inferior boundary of the teardrop point, (B) the center of the femoral head, (C) the lateral edge of the acetabulum, and (D) the medial aspect of the acetabulum.
+In addition to the keypoints, a bounding box containing the entire pelvic region, which included all eight keypoints, was also marked.
+This bounding box was used to guide the model in focusing on the region of interest during training.

+Each surgeon independently annotated the radiographs, and the coordinates of each labeled point and bounding box were averaged across the three annotators to establish the ground truth.
+To estimate measurement variability, all annotators repeatedly labeled radiographs of the Test set five times (with a 2-day interval).
+These repeated measurements were then used in performance evaluation, representing the expected variability among human experts.
+Lastly, each annotator provided a binary diagnosis for each hip (i.e., ``DDH present” or ``DDH absent”) based on their measurements and clinical assessments.
+In cases of diagnostic disagreement, a majority vote determined the final diagnosis.

-Following the convention in the literature~\cite{wiberg1939studies, tonnis1976normal, sharp1961acetabular, pereira2014recognition, hanson2015discrepancies, crowe1979mani}, the anatomical and radiological measurements used in this study were defined as follows, referring to Figure~\ref{fig:1}. \textbf{Horizontal reference line}: the horizontal line connecting two teardrop points and passing through point A (yellow dotted line). \textbf{Vertical reference line}: the vertical line perpendicular to the horizontal reference line and passing through point B (blue dotted line). \textbf{CE angle}: the angle (blue) between the line connecting points B and C and the vertical reference line. \textbf{T\"{o}nnis angle}: the angle (green) between the line connecting points C and D and the line parallel to the horizontal reference line and passing through point D. \textbf{Sharp angle}: the angle (purple) between the line connecting points A and C and the horizontal reference line. \textbf{Proximal displacement of the femoral head}: the distance from point E to the horizontal reference line. \textbf{Pelvic height}: the distance between the two lines parallel to the horizontal reference line and passing the middle points of two superior ilium points and two inferior ischium points (yellow solid line).
-The Crowe classification is based on the ratio of the proximal displacement to the pelvic height (denoted as $r$).
-Grade I to IV are assigned when the ratio is in the range of $r<0.1$, $0.1\leq r \leq0.15$, $0.15<r\leq 0.20$, and $r>0.2$, respectively.
-In addition, the ground-truth measurement of CE, T\"onnis, and Sharp angles are calculated based on the labeled keypoints and aforementioned definitions of the three angles.
+Following established clinical guidelines~\cite{sharp1961acetabular, pereira2014recognition, wiberg1939studies, tonnis1976normal, welton2023radiographic, hanson2015discrepancies}, the radiological measurements in this study were defined as follows, referring to Figure~\ref{fig:1}.
+The \textbf{Horizontal reference line} (yellow dotted line) was defined as the line connecting the two teardrop points and passing through point A. The \textbf{Vertical reference line} (blue dotted line) was the vertical line perpendicular to the horizontal reference line and passing through point B. The \textbf{Center-Edge (CE) angle} was defined as the angle (blue) between the line connecting points B and C and the vertical reference line.
+The \textbf{T\"onnis angle} was defined as the angle (green) between the line connecting points C and D and the line parallel to the horizontal reference line and passing through point D. Finally, the \textbf{Sharp angle} was defined as the angle (purple) between the line connecting points A and C and the horizontal reference line.
+The ground truth measurement of CE, T\"onnis, and Sharp angles were calculated based on the ground truth keypoint locations and these defined measurement criteria.